 Officially the Togolese Republic, this country in western Africa has little written history before the late 15th century.

 Tribes settled along the coast in the pre-colonial era, and by the 15th century the Portuguese arrived and built forts in the neighboring countries of Ghana and Benin.
-Due to the lack of natural harbours, the region of Togo was overlooked.
+Due to the lack of natural harbors, the region of Togo was overlooked.

 In the 16th century the slave trade began in this part of Africa, and for the next two hundred years this coastal region was a major trading center for Europeans in search of slaves.